tatj-vch/RevealESCMIDabstract26/README.md

 References (DOI only): 10.3390/antibiotics13111058; 10.1016/j.diagmicrobio.2024.116503; 10.1128/jcm.00927-25; 10.1128/jcm.01050-25

 Conflicts of interest
 Do any of the authors have conflicts of interest related to the studies presented in this abstract?
-YesP1547
+Yes